VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter21.md

 # Independent Scrollbar Control

 ## Definition of independent scrollbar

-- Arrow, shaft and thumb are the components of scrollbar control.
-Some scrollbars don't have arrow, and some don't have shaft and thumb, as shown in Figure 1:<br />
+Arrow, shaft and thumb are the components of scrollbar control.
+Some scrollbars don't have arrow, and some don't have shaft and thumb, as shown in Figure 1.

-Figure 1 Scrollbar structure

 ![alt](figures/scrollbar_specific.gif)

+__Figure 1__ Scrollbar structure

-- Scrollbar is rectangular, it sends message to parent window when mouse clicks on it, and parent window will refresh the content of window and the position of thumb.
+Scrollbar is rectangular, it sends message to parent window when mouse clicks on it, and parent window will refresh the content of window and the position of thumb.
 It also sends message to parent window and do refresh when mouse clicks on arrow.

 ## Types of Scrollbar

 There are two kinds of scrollbar:

 - A part of main window or other controls, application specifies the scrollbar is horizontal or vertical by changing the style, `WS_HSCROLL` or `WS_VSCROLL`.
 Main window or other controls can have both of these styles.